aahnik/my-quizzes/README.md

 - [ ] add option to generate quizzes by adding pdfs
 - [ ] add backend for persisting user attempts, and quizzes
+- [ ] add timer option for attempting quizzes
+- [ ] add option to shuffle questions in a quiz, and options in a question

 _made with :heart: by @aahnik_